Vortex dynamics and Reynolds number effects of an oscillating hydrofoil in energy harvesting mode: Numerical methods

 which is the ratio of the average power extracted throughout a single stroke, $\bar{P}$, compared to the power available in the freestream velocity throughout the swept area $Y_p$.
 Power is defined as

 where $F_y$ and $M_z$ are the vertical force and spanwise moment on the foil respectively.
-Thus the power is comprised of a linear contribution, $F_y \dot{h}$, and an angular contribution, $M_z \dot{\theta}$.
+Thus the power is comprised of a translational contribution, $F_y \dot{h}$, and an angular contribution, $M_z \dot{\theta}$.

-The calculation of efficiency includes the total available power from the fluid, or the total swept area of the device, $Y_p$, which decreases $\eta$ with increasing $h_0/c$.
-The swept area $Y_p$ is often greater than twice the heave amplitude, since it takes into account the largest area swept (see Figure \ref{f:stroke}).
+The calculation of efficiency includes the total available power from the fluid and the total swept area of the device, $Y_p$, which increases with $h_o/c$.
+The swept area $Y_p$ is often greater than twice the heave amplitude, since it takes into account the largest area swept (see Fig. \ref{f:stroke}).
 Another parameter of interest to the renewable energy community is the maximum power of the device regardless of the kinematic stroke.
 Here, this parameter is defined by the power coefficient, $C_p$,

 where the denominator is fixed to the chord and span of the foil, $S$, and does not change with varying kinematics.
-To remove small cycle-to-cycle variations as best as possible, the efficiency, power coefficients, forces, and flow-fields are all phase-averaged through the last 6 half-cycles of simulation, and the LES data is span-averaged and phase-averaged.
+To remove small cycle-to-cycle variations as best as possible, the efficiency, power coefficients, forces, and flow fields are all phase-averaged through the last 6 half-cycles of simulation, and the LES data is also span-averaged.

-The computations included in this paper will include a parameter sweep through various heaving amplitudes ($h_0/c=0.5-2$) and pitching amplitudes ($\theta_0=60-95$ degrees) at two nondimensional frequencies of $fc/U_{\infty}=0.1$ and $fc/U_{\infty}=0.15$.
-Based on previous data \cite{Xiao2014,kindum2008, Young2014}, the global maximum efficiency, $\eta$, and maximum power coefficient, $C_p$, are believed to exist within the parameter space tested above.
+The computations included in this paper will include a parameter sweep through various heave amplitudes ($h_o/c=0.5-2$) and pitch amplitudes ($\theta_o=60^{\circ}-95^{\circ}$) at two non-dimensional frequencies of $fc/U_{\infty}=0.1$ and $fc/U_{\infty}=0.15$.
+Based on previous data [\citealp{Xiao2014,kindum2008, Young2014}], the global maximum efficiency, $\eta$, and maximum power coefficient, $C_p$, are believed to exist within the parameter space tested above.

-\section{Results and Discussion}
+\section{Results and discussion}